BruhMan5thFlo/pyp-students-guide/unit-1-introduction/lesson-3-how-to-get-help-/README.md

 # How to Get Help?

-Communication is key at rmotr.
+Communication is key at RMOTR.
 It's our core value.
 We encourage you to reach out whenever you have a question or any particular comment.
 Let's start with the technical requirements to communicate: slack.

+## Your TA

+During your first week at RMOTR, you should have met your Teacher Assistant.
+She/He is the number one person to reach out in case you have questions or issues in general.

 ## Slack